-Before the use of name, likeness, whether in still, motion pictures, audio or video tape, Internet recording, photograph and/or other reproduction of a student, including voice and features with or without name of student for any promotional purposes involving the Archdiocese of Denver or parish/school, news or feature stories in any media or other purpose whatsoever, written permission for publication of this information must be secured from parents.
+Written permission for the publication of any student's name or likeness in any audio or video tape, Internet recording, photograph and/or other reproduction of a student, including voice and features with or without name of student for any promotional purposes involving the Archdiocese of Denver or parish/school, news or feature stories in any media or other purpose whatsoever must be secured from parents.
+Parents/guardians provide this written permission at the start of every school year.
 This permission shall be kept on file for the length of the time the student is at the school.
 Video recordings of classes for Distance Learning purposes will always remain on private links, and therefore do not require parental permission.

-Movies or television programs shown in class should be approved by St. Therese Catholic School administration.
+Movies or television programs shown in class should be approved by St. Therese Catholic Classical School administration.
 If a movie is brought from another source besides the teacher, permission to show it must be approved by the principal.
 (Archdiocesan Policy No. 2350)